 Whenever I think of Christmas cookies, gingerbread cookies come to mind first.
 Well, after Christmas sugar cookies of course!
 Their spice, their molasses flavor, their SMILES, and their charm are obviously irresistible.
 Gingerbread cookies, you have my heart.

 Key Ingredients in Gingerbread Cookies

 The full written recipe is below, but let’s review a few key ingredients here first.
 Gingerbread cookie recipes all start the same and mine comes from my mom.
 To her recipe, I add a little more molasses and increase the amount of spice flavors (cinnamon, ginger, cloves, and allspice).
 Because of the added sticky sweetener (molasses), I add a little more flour to help soak it all up.
 Just like when we are making pinwheel cookies, a bit of extra flour helps the cookies can keep their shape.

 - Molasses + spices for flavor

 - Egg so the gingerbread cookies have structure and richness

 - Brown sugar instead of white granulated sugar.
-I always use brown sugar when its flavor is appropriate!
+I always use brown sugar when its flavor fits.